paldhous/ucb/2015/dataviz/md_raw/class4.md

 ### Understand common data formats, and convert between them

-Up until now, we have used data in text files, either tab-delimited or in `CSV` format.
-You may encounter text files with other delimiter characters, and also "fixed width" text files, which line the fields up with each located a specified number of characters across each row.
-Libre Office Calc can import fixed-width files, which you can then export in a delimited format for use in other software.
+Until now, we have used data in text files, mostly in CSV format.

 Text files are great for transferring data from one spoftware application to another during analysis and visualization, but other formats that are easier for machines to read are typically used when transferring data between computers online.
 If you are involved in web development or designing online interactive graphics, you are likely to encounter these formats.